Dr. Duane W. Hamacher

 - Hamacher, D.W.
 (2008).
 A search for transiting extrasolar planets from the Southern Hemisphere.
 Master of ScienceThesis, Department of Astrophysics, University of New South Wales, Sydney, Australia.

 - Christiansen, J.L.; Derekas, A.; Kiss, L.L.; Ashley, M.C.B.; Curran, S.J.; Hamacher, D.W.; Hidas, M.G.; Thompson, M.R.; Webb, J.K. & Young, T.B.
 (2008).
 The University of New South Wales Extrasolar Planet Search: a catalogue of variable stars from fields observed 2004-2007.
 Monthly Notices of the Royal Astronomical Society, Vol. 385(4), pp. 1749-1763.

 - Christiansen, J.L.; Derekas, A.; Ashley, M.C.B.; Webb, J.K.; Hidas, M.G.; Hamacher, D.W. & Kiss, L.L.
 (2007).
 The first high-amplitude delta-scuti star in an eclipsing binary system.
 Monthly Notices of the Royal Astronomical Society, Vol. 382(1): 239-244.

-- Hamacher, D.W.
+- Hamacher, D.W & Leaman, T.M.
 (2013).
 The Wiradjuri Astronomy Project.
-A report prepared for the Lachlan Catchment Management Authoriety, Forbes, NSW.
+A report prepared for the Lachlan Catchment Management Authority, Forbes, NSW.

 - Hamacher, D.W.
 (2013).
 The Australian Society for Indigenous Astronomy.
 Indigenous Science Network Bulletin, Vol. 16(6), pp. 2-5.